-To learn more about the fusion, watch the video Mathias and John: A Fusion of Hospitality (click here).
+To learn more about the fusion, watch the video Mathias and John: A Fusion of Hospitality.

-The new Province combines the existing North American ministries of the Little Brothers of the Good Shepherd with the existing ministries of the Hospitaller Brother of St. John of God in Montreal and New Jersey.
-Brother Justin Howson has been appointed the Provincial Superior with the Provincial Office located in Hamilton.
+The new Province combines the North American ministries of the Little Brothers of the Good Shepherd with the ministries of the Hospitaller Brother of St. John of God in Montreal and New Jersey.
+Brother Justin Howson, OH, is the Provincial Superior with the Provincial Office located in Hamilton.